4 Year Old Potty Training Setbacks

 You might also get her a special watch and tell her that every time the hand gets to the hour and half hour she needs to go to the potty.
 You may still have to remind her of course.

-Remember to be patient and praise all progress in the right direction.
+Remember to be patient and encourage all progress in the right direction.
 "You remembered and got to the bathroom in time today EVERY SINGLE TIME!
 I am so proud of you!" feels so good to hear that she'll want to hear it every day.

 Best of luck,